kuzmin-no/xComfort_direct_integration_with_Home_Assistant/readme.md

 The integration device (Raspberry Pi Pico W) will monitor, intercept, and decode messages sent to xComfort devices and will publish the actual state via MQTT.
 Therefore, it is important to place the integration device where it has good radio signal reception.
-It is also possible to control xComfort device state, e.g. turning them on/off or setting brightness for dimmer actuators.
+It is also possible to control xComfort device state from Home Assistant, e.g. turning them on/off or setting brightness for dimmer actuators.